Delta 9: Why It’s Legal In Most States

 Delta 9 is a naturally occurring cannabinoid.
 It’s a form of THC, which stands for tetrahydrocannabinol.
 It’s the most common type of THC found in cannabis plants.
 When people think about THC and the effects that it has on the body, they’re usually thinking about Delta 9.

-Since there’s so much Delta 9 THC in cannabis plants, it’s easy to naturally extract Delta 9 from hemp.
+Since there’s so much Delta 9 THC in cannabis plants, it’s easy to naturally extract this compound.
 Not only is it one of the most abundant psychoactive compounds in these plants, but it’s also the most potent.
 Whether it’s inhaled, ingested, or placed under the tongue, it can have a fast and dramatic effect on users.

 Cannabidiol (CBD) is also derived from cannabis plants.
-Hemp-derived CBD is legal in all 50 states as long as it contains less than 0.3% THC.
-Delta 9 also comes from hemp, but it contains THC, the psychoactive ingredient in cannabis that gives people a high.
-Considering all of that, why is Delta 9 legal?
+Hemp-derived CBD is federally legal in all 50 states as long as it contains less than 0.3% THC.
+Delta 9 mostly comes from marijuana, but it is synonymous with THC, the psychoactive ingredient in cannabis that gives people a high.
+Considering all of that, why is Delta 9 legal ever?

 Will Delta 9 Get You High?